Post Operative Care

 Anesthesia and Fillings

-If local anesthesia was used for the placement of fillings, the numbness will not wear off for a period of at least 2-3 hours after the application.
-Thus, no eating is recommended for at least this period (3 hours) post treatment.
+If local anesthesia was used by your Pediatric Dentist for the placement of fillings, the numbness will not wear off for a period of at least 2-3 hours after the application.
+Thus, our Pediatric Dentists does not recommend eating for at least this period (3 hours) post treatment.
 Plenty of liquids, a smoothie or an ice cream can be given to alleviate hunger needs throughout.

-Following anesthesia some patients play, suck or bite on their lip, cheeks or tongue.
+Following anesthesia some children play, suck or bite on their lip, cheeks or tongue.
 A raw, swollen and tender area can develop.
 This is not an infection.
 Keep the area clean and apply a cool compress as needed.
-For temporary relief please take acetaminophen or ibuprofen and please don’t hesitate to call our office.
+For temporary relief please have you child take acetaminophen or ibuprofen after speaking to any of our Pediatric Dentist.
+Please call us or schedule an appointment online here.

 After treatment, the nitrous is turned off and oxygen is administered to help flush out any remaining gas.
 The effects wear off almost immediately.
 Nitrous oxide rarely has side effects, although some patients may experience minor nausea and constipation.
 Please keep your child supervised until you see him up and about.
-Contact the office immediately if any adverse reactions were to occur.
+Contact the office immediately to speak to your Pediatric Dentist if any adverse reactions were to occur.

-Proper care will fasten the recovery and avoid complications.
+Proper care will fasten the recovery and avoid complications upon extraction procedures on your child.

 Please adhere to recommendations below: